-This simple whole grain recipe will inspire you eating more whole grain foods.
+Knowing some simple whole grain recipes will inspire you eating more nutrient-dense foods full of fiber.

 Why are whole grains healthy?

-Several different studies show a connection between eating whole grain foods and better health.
+Several different studies show a connection between eating fiber loaded foods and better health.

 The grains humans ate for several thousands of years were rich in fiber, vitamins, minerals, healthy fats and hundreds of phytochemicals.
-However, this great source of nutrients dried up in the late 19th century.
+This great source of nutrients dried up however in the late 19th century.

-With the use of industrialized roller mills, the bran and germ was stripped away together with virtually all of the fiber and a large number of B and E vitamins.
+With the use of industrialized roller mills, the bran and germ were stripped away together with virtually all of the fiber and a large number of B and E vitamins.